mcbride249/MechaCar_Statistical_Analysis/README.md

 **Statistical Test Selection**

-I would recommend using the t-test to compare to test the hypothesis.
+I would recommend using the t-test to test the hypothesis.
 I suggest using this as the is only 1 independent variable that is dichotomous and there is also only 1 dependent variable that is continuous.
 Furthermore, the analytical question that we are asking, is if there is a statistical difference between the mean of the two samples.
 Statistical Test Outline

 **Statistical Test Outline**